GUIDELINES FOR PROSPECTIVE AUTHORS

 Submissions by mail are preferred.
 Please enclose a self-addressed stamped envelope if you would like your materials returned.
 Please do not submit original artwork or irreplaceable materials.
 While we do consider simultaneous proposal inquiries, be advised that TTUP requires exclusivity for consideration of full manuscripts.

-Mail your submission to the address below, to the attention of the appropriate acquiring editor:
+Mail your submission to the address below:

 Texas Tech University Press